Having a daughter…I never thought it would stir up so many things inside me and that it would lead to such a strong questioning.

 “Are you not eating because you want to diet for this summer?”

-Seriously ?????
-She is 11 months old!!
-Am I the only one this shocks?
+No but seriously?????
+She’s 11 months old!!
+Am I the only one that’s shocked?

 Anyway, we have a little girl.